All Products

 22.8.5.29

-5. Based on the source instance version, perform the corresponding operation:
+5. Based on the retrieved source instance version, perform one of the following operations:

 • If the source instance version is 22.10 or later, click Next.

-• If the source instance version is earlier than 22.10, enter the Destination Instance Information as prompted and click Next.
+• If the source instance version is earlier than 22.10, enter the Destination Instance Information as prompted, and then click Next.

-• If version retrieval fails, check for errors such as incorrect source instance information or network connectivity issues.
-Fix the issues and click Get Version again.
+• If version retrieval fails: Retrieval may fail due to incorrect source instance information or network connectivity issues.
+Resolve the issue based on the prompt, and then click Get Version again.

 Note

-Due to parameter incompatibilities between older community editions and Enterprise Edition, if the source instance version is earlier than 22.10, you must use push-based synchronization from source to destination.
-In this case, you must map the destination IP to the self-managed network.
-If the self-managed network and the Enterprise Edition instance are in the same VPC or connected via VPC peering, you can use the original IP addresses directly.
+Due to parameter incompatibility between earlier Community versions and the Enterprise Edition, if the source instance version is earlier than 22.10, you must synchronize data by pushing data from the source to the target.
+This requires making the target cluster's IP address routable from the self-managed network.
+If the self-managed network and the Enterprise Edition instance are in the same VPC, or if they are connected through a VPC peering connection, you can use the original IP address directly.

 1. Click Start Check.